When we think about giving feedback in the workplace, we tend to think about bosses letting their subordinates know how they’re doing, work-wise.

 - Employee morale shoots up.
 Team members never have to wonder about whether their bosses care about their ideas and suggestions, and might even get to see their ideas put into practice.
-Over time, work becomes more enjoyable because employees have more say and therefore feel more engaged.
+This works to build trust over time between managers and direct reports, making for a more effective working relationship.
+Employees' job satisfaction also tends to go up because employees feel they have more say in their work life and therefore feel more engaged.

 - Managers become more engaged, too.
 Nearly two-thirds of employees want more actionable feedback.
 That’s because they can leverage it to become more effective in their roles.
 Managers are employees, too, and the best ones are always trying to improve—just like the star employees that work for them.
-Receiving feedback regularly can help your manager change for the better.
+Receiving feedback regularly can help your manager change for the better, and an employee has a different professional relationship -- and thus gives different feedback -- compared to their manager's co-workers.
 When they hear feedback, managers understand where they can invest in terms of their professional growth, especially if they want to become better leaders.

 - Profitability increases as well.
 According to a Gallup survey, managers who receive feedback lead teams that are 8.9% more profitable than those who do not.
 This makes sense: When bosses know where changes need to be made and follow through on those suggestions, teams become happier and more productive—which translates into more sales.

 Despite these benefits, it can still be difficult to get employees to buy in to the idea that they need to tell their bosses what they’re doing wrong.
 In order to build the best company, organizations need to create cultures that encourage employees to give their bosses effective feedback—no matter how uncomfortable that might be for feedback-averse managers or more introverted employees.
 Otherwise, bosses will remain stuck in their less-than-optimal ways and discouraging policies will remain in place, disengaging employees.